digitalcraftsman/hugo-alabaster-theme/README.md

 git clone git@github.com:digitalcraftsman/hugo-alabaster-theme.git themes/hugo-alabaster-theme
 ```

+> This theme uses the latest developement version of Hugo.
+Therefore, it doesn't work with the official releases.
+Look [here](https://github.com/spf13/hugo#build-and-install-the-binaries-from-source-advanced-install) if you want to know how to build Hugo from source.

 Next, take a look in the `exampleSite` folder at.
 This directory contains an example config file and the content for the demo.
 It serves as an example setup for your documentation.

 Copy at least the `config.toml` in the root directory of your website.
 Overwrite the existing config file if necessary.